 18. Motorbike Taxi

+The Thai are very skilled on motorbikes and many have been raised on one at an early age.
 For local Thai, motorbike taxis are an inexpensive and easy way to get to work or their apartment.
 Best for short distances and hard to reach places, rides are set by neighborhood and distance.
+In big cities, many of these guys have to have a license to operate and work through their organization (or gang).
+You will see their license on the back of their vest.
+They can be very territorial and know who is not supposed to be picking up business in their territory.
 Some have standard rates, but it’ll be in Thai.
-In some cases, you might have to haggle.
-Lugging a huge backpack?
-These guys can balance both, you and your luggage for the ride
+Travelers will feel like they have to haggle.
+But if you’re lugging a huge backpack, these guys are trained to balance both, you and your luggage for the ride.

 19. Motorbike Rental or Friends with Motorbikes